AlexSaeChao/reading-notes/README.md

 This page is the home page for my reading notes as I go through Code Fellows.
 Below are the table of contents.

+I will be updating this periodically as learning is always changing.

 ## Table of Contents

 ## Code 102 - Intro to Software Development (8 total)